daac-tools/find-simdoc/README.md

 In Step 1, the current version supports only set representations.
 Supporting weighting approaches such as TFIDF is the future work.
+In Step 3, we employ a modified variant of the [chunked multiple sorting approach](https://proceedings.mlr.press/v13/tabei10a.html) for quickly finding all pairs of similar sketches.

 #### In the Jaccard space